Mi-Pay

 Mi-Pay is a contactless NFC-based mobile payment system that supports credit, debit and public transportation cards in China.
 The service was launched by Xiaomi in partnership with UnionPay.

-In December 2018 Xiaomi launched Mi Pay in India with partnership with ICICI Bank.
+In December 2018 Xiaomi launched Mi Pay in India in partnership with ICICI Bank.
 Apart from sending and receiving money, one can pay utility bills and mobile and broadband recharges.

-On 28 October, 2022, the company suddenly decided wound up their financial services in India, including mi pay and mi credit and decided to focus only on their core strength.
+On 28 October 2022, the company suddenly decided to wound up its financial services in India, including mi pay and mi credit and decided to focus only on their core strength.

+Xiaomi Pay

+Xiaomi Pay is the NFC cashless payment service supported by Xiaomi wearable products is listed below with the applicable banks.
+The availability of NFC may vary by country and region.
+Please see below for a list of countries or regions and banks that support cashless payments for each Xiaomi wearable product.
+Supported devices: Xiaomi Watch S1 Pro, Xiaomi Smart Band 7 NFC and Xiaomi Smart Band 6 NFC.

+Supported countries

+Xiaomi Pay can be used with cards issued in 34 countries and territories worldwide.